Penmans

 Penmans is a Toronto, Canada-based clothing manufacturer.
 It was founded as a woolen knitting mill in Paris, Ontario, in 1868.
 It became one of Canada's largest suppliers of cotton and woolen knit goods, including hosiery and underwear, by the 1890s.

-Once known for long johns (which it no longer makes), Penmans now produces sports shirts, sweatpants, sweatshirts, and shorts.
-Penmans-branded clothing was once sold by Walmart.
+Once known for long johns (which have been discontinued), Penmans now produces sports shirts, sweatpants, sweatshirts, and shorts.

+Penmans-branded clothing is also sold by Walmart since 2010.